gujianliang/test2/API Reference .md

- ##   App developer implementation when dapp calls cert sign function
+ ##   App developer implementation when dapp calls authentication function
+ ###  delegate function that must be implemented to support the DApp environment

  >  @param message : Data to be signed,form dapp
  >  @param signer : Enforces the specified address to sign the certificate
  >  @param callback : Callback after the end.signer: Signer address; signatureData : Signature is 65 bytes